adonisjs/v5-docs/content/guides/views/layouts.md

 - The name for all the section tags must be unique.
 - The section name has to be static and cannot be defined using runtime variables.
 - You cannot have nested sections.
 - All section must be at the top level.
-This constraint is similar to ESM exports in Javascript, where each `export` statement is at the **top level**, and **unique**.
+This constraint is similar to ESM exports in JavaScript, where each `export` statement is at the **top level**, and **unique**.